Linuxfabrik/monitoring-plugins/check-plugins/mediawiki-version/README.rst

                             available, even if the current version of my product is not EOL.
 Example: Notify when I run v26.2.7 (not yet EOL) and v26.2.8 is available.
+Default: False --insecure            This option explicitly allows to perform "insecure" SSL connections.
+Default: False
+      --no-proxy            Do not use a proxy.
 Default: False --offset-eol OFFSET_EOL
                             Alert me n days before ("-30") or after an EOL date ("30" or "+30").
 Default: -30 days
       --path PATH           Local path to your MediaWiki `Defines.php`.
 Default:
                             /var/www/html/wiki/includes/Defines.php
+      --timeout TIMEOUT     Network timeout in seconds.
+Default: 8 (seconds)

 Usage Examples